DIY-NAMICsystem/Hardware_Documentation/Chapter_1.Getting_Started-Essential_Tips_and_Tricks/README.md

  ### 3. Soldering Components to PCB

 When soldering anything onto a PCB, you want the components to be flush with the board.
 Simply put, you don’t want your components to look like the X-marked headers in **Figure 1** below.
 This is surprisingly pretty tricky to do because headers tend to move around a lot when soldering.
 As you go through the pins in a serial fashion, you’ll quickly realize one small misalignment will lead to the misalignment of the whole component (like in **Figure 1** below) because solder joints cool down and harden very quickly.
-In this section, I’ll show you my tips on how to solder the components flush with the board.

 <p align="center">
   <img title = "Image_1" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/master/Chapter_1.Getting_Started-Essential_Tips_and_Tricks/imgs/Image_1.png?raw=true" align=center width=300/><br><br>
   <i> Examples of good soldered (first and third) and bad soldered headers (second and fourth) <i/>
-  <b> Note: Don't confuse this picture with the multimeter picture of Figure 1 above.</b>
  </p>

  #### Soldering Components Flush with the board